osadezu/fabulous-fred/README.md

 - [x] As a user, I want to get 'lives' so that I can continue playing an increasingly complex game without losing the first time I make a mistake.
 - [x] As a user, I want the game to have a playful/cute personality so that I can 'know' my opponent.
 - [x] As a user I want additional complexity in the ways the game is played, so that the game continues to be interesting and exciting.
-- [ ] As a user, I want a new mode in which my memory isn't aided by the button's position in the board, so that the game becomes more challenging.
+- [ ] As a user, I want a new mode in which memory isn't aided by the button's position in the board, so that the game becomes more challenging.
 - [ ] As a user, I want to select how many users will be involved, so that I can play with my friends.
 - [ ] As a user, I want to be able to play 1:1 against a friend so that we can challenge each other instead of playing against the computer.
 - [ ] As a user I want the game to display the colors through my smart lighting system so that it becomes more engaging when my friends and I are playing in my living room.